Dive into Distributions

 The rest of the steps then become trivial.

 Distributions and statistical inferences based on those distributions are key in parametric statistics.
 In this post, I mainly went over Bernoulli, Poisson, and gamma distributions, although my intention was to go over several others.
-For binomial, multinomial, $\chi^2$, and $\beta$ distributions, I will likely create a separate post on them.
+For binomial, multinomial, χ2, and β distributions, I will likely create a separate post on them.
 Although this blog post took longer to create than I had anticipated, I hope I learned much from the experience.
 Thanks for reading.